-Adoption is the beginning of a relationship.
+A post adoption contact agreement is important to the beginning of a relationship.
 In many cases that relationship extends far beyond a connection with a child.
 Adoption brings together two families: the adoptive family and the birth family.
 What happens to this relationship after the adoption is finalized?
 Different adoptive families and birth parents have different agreements about what the birth family’s contact with the child will look like.

 What is a post adoption contact agreement?

-A Post Adoption Contact Agreement is an agreement that the adoptive and birth families enter into when the birth family signs the papers that give their consent to the adoption.
-This agreement gives an outline of the ongoing contact that the birth parents and the adoptive family agree to, and it is different in each situation.
+A post adoption contact agreement is an agreement that the adoptive and birth families enter into.
+The birth family and adoptive family sign this when the birth parents sign their consent to the adoption.
+This agreement gives an outline of the ongoing contact that the birth parents and the adoptive family agree to.
+The agreement is different in each adoption situation.
 There is no minimum or maximum amount of contact required.
-In some cases, the birth family may request photos or updates about the child, and in other cases the birth family may ask for visitation.
+In some cases, the birth family may request photos or updates about the child.
+In other cases, the birth family may ask for visitation.
 Post contact agreements are ethical agreements, and in California adoptions these agreements are enforceable in the courts.